 At the start of the membership year we ran a series of webinars for members to explore student transitions, as higher education providers worked to support incoming student cohorts who had disrupted school or college education due to COVID-19.

-Recordings of the webinars are available on the Membership Resources Site.
+Presentations from the webinars are available on the Membership Resources Site.

 - Supporting Student Transitions - Working with Students Unions focused on working with students’ unions (or equivalent) around mental health and wellbeing.
 It also considered how to ensure an effective student representation system is in place.

 - Supporting Student Transitions - The Impact of Student Recruitment on Student Experience looked at how late changes to students’ results impacted student recruitment, and whether patterns of recruitment are posing resource challenges for certain subjects.